undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

 Saorge is a working village of roughly 380 permanent residents, not a museum.
 The lanes are narrow and the houses occupied; do not wander into courtyards or photograph inhabitants without asking.
 The Mercantour National Park rules at the Vallée des Merveilles are strict: no camping, no fires, no touching the rock engravings, no dogs in the guided zone.
-The Mont Bégo petroglyphs are irreplaceable — the rule exists because the rock is soft and the engravings are shallow; even touching transfers oils that accelerate erosion.
-Storm Alex affected every community in this valley; reconstruction has been long and the work continues.
-Do not treat Storm Alex damage as a curiosity or photograph it without reflection.
+The Mont Bégo petroglyphs are irreplaceable.
+The rule exists because the rock is soft and the engravings are shallow; even touching transfers oils that accelerate erosion.
+Storm Alex affected every community in this valley, and the work of reconstruction has been long.
+Do not treat the damage as a curiosity or photograph it without reflection.
 Buy from the valley's producers — olive oil cooperatives, honey producers, Brigasque sheep farms — rather than from coastal supermarkets.
 The valley has been depopulating; every purchase here is a small vote for its continued habitation.

 Practical notes